Antonio Segni: Second government

 In February 1959, Gronchi gave Segni the task of forming a new cabinet, and he officially sworn in as the new prime minister on 16 February.
 Segni formed a one-party government, which was composed only by DC members, and was externally supported by minor centre-right and right-wing parties, as well as the neo-fascist Italian Social Movement (MSI).

 Segni attempted to strengthen Atlantic solidarity and to present Italy as Europe's most reliable ally of the United States.
 He also tried to represent the reassuring alternative to Fanfani's resourcefulness, advocating for Atlanticism in a season characterized by openings to the left, which was supported by Fanfani.
 The most comforting signals came from the economy, as industry and commerce expanded, unemployment declined, and Italy's GDP grew by over 6%, a rhythm that placed it among the most dynamic countries in the world.

 In social policy, various reforms in social welfare were carried out.
-A law of 21 March 1959 extended insurance against occupational diseases to agricultural workers, while a law approved on 17 May 1959 introduced a special additional indemnity for retired civil servants.
-Another important law, dated 4 July 1959, extended pension insurance to all artisans.

 In March 1960, the PLI withdrew its support to his government and Segni was forced to resign.
 After few months of Fernando Tambroni's government, Fanfani returned to the premiership on 26 July, this time with an openly centre-left program supported by the PSI abstention, and Segni was appointed Minister of Foreign Affairs.
 In August 1961, Segni and Fanfani made an historic trip to Moscow to meet the Soviet leaders.